jaysylvester/citizen/README.md

 - chokidar options
   - Add note to use polling (options: { usePolling: true }) for remote files so hot module reloading works correctly
 - Application cache enabled by default, static is not
+- Make a note in the route cache section that HTTP headers are preserved in the cache
 - Write remoteHost() function to handle this since it's done in several places now: let remoteHost = ( params ? params.request.headers['x-forwarded-for'] || params.request.connection.remoteAddress || params.request.socket.remoteAddress || ( params.request.connection.socket ? params.request.connection.socket.remoteAddress : 'undefined' ) : 'undefined' ).replace('::ffff:', '')